Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 the third term models the interaction between visible and hidden variables.
-Note that the energy function given here differs from the one given by Welling at al. [WellingEtAl2005]_ in an important fact:
-Out of practical design reasons we define one function f_h (or f_v) for all hidden (or all visible) neurons jointly instead of having one for each singe hidden (or visible) neuron.
+Note that the energy function given here differs from the one given by Welling at al. [WellingEtAl2005]_ in an important fact: out of practical design reasons we define one function f_h (or f_v) for all hidden (or all visible) neurons jointly instead of having one for each singe hidden (or visible) neuron.
 This would allow to introduce dependancies between the variables of one layer - and thus to define a model that does not correspond to an RBM.